SergioLozano/sergiolozano.github.io/_pages/resources.md

 nav_order: 3
 ---

-This space is dedicated to sharing practical, templates, frameworks, kits and other resources developed through real-world experience in product marketing, sales enablement, and customer experience to support your day-to-day work.
-Each item here has been tested in the field and intended to solve problems, improve collaboration, and drive better outcomes across teams.

-Whether you're launching a new feature, aligning go-to-market teams, or refining your messaging, these resources will save you time and structure your work.
-Go ahead and borrow them and feel free to explore, adapt, and make them your own.
+This space is packed with templates, frameworks, and kits built from real-world experience in product marketing, sales enablement, and CX.
+Each resource is field-tested to help you solve problems, align teams, and get better results—faster.
+Whether you're launching a feature or refining your messaging, these tools are here to save time and bring structure.
+Scroll down, grab what you need, and make it yours.

 ---
 <!-- Filter Buttons -->